ccs-amsterdam/r-course-material/tutorials/rvest.md

 The scraping part is really just the short pipe there!
 With `read_html(url)`, we visit the Wikipedia page.
-Then `html_element(".wikitable")` searches this website to find any elements called ‘wikitable’, and `html_table()` imports this table as a data frame.
+Then `html_elements(".wikitable")` searches this website to find all elements called ‘wikitable’, and `html_table()` imports this these tables as data frames.

 *As an exercise, you could try the same thing for other Wikipedia pages with tables.
 Just replace the url and change the columns for the x and y axis in gglot*

-If you happen to know a bit about HTML, you might realize that `html_element(".wikitable")` just uses CSS to select the (first) element with the .wikitable class.
+If you happen to know a bit about HTML, you might realize that `html_elements(".wikitable")` just uses CSS to select the (first) element with the .wikitable class.
 If so, congratulations, you now basically know web scraping!
 If not, don’t worry!
 You really only need to know very little about HTML to use web scraping.
 We’ll cover this in the next section.

 Off course, this is just a simple example.
 If you need to scrape all press releases from a website, you will need more steps and some